Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis in the 1l channel

 Offline, events are required to contain at least one large-radius AK8 jet with $\pt > 250\GeV$ and exactly one isolated \PGm or \Pe.
 The \PH-candidate jet is defined as the AK8 jet satisfying $P(\PH_{1\Pell})>0.75$ and $\mj > 40\GeV$, with an isolated lepton located in its vicinity, requiring the $\Delta R$ distance between the lepton and the jet axis to lie within $0.03 < \Delta R < 0.8$.
 Therefore, the lepton is one of the PF candidates of the jet, contributing to its mass and momentum.

 The VBF category ($1\Pell$ VBF) selects events with two additional AK4 jets accompanying the \PH-candidate jet, with the requirement that the jets be well separated and do not geometrically overlap.
 The two AK4 jets are required to have a pseudorapidity separation of $\abs{\Delta\eta_{\jj}}>3.5$ and an invariant mass of $\mjj>1\TeV$; the selection criteria were chosen to maximize the sensitivity to VBF production.
 If an event contains more than two AK4 jets, the two highest-\pt jets are used to compute $\Delta\eta_\jj$ and $\mjj$.
 Events containing fewer than two AK4 jets, or where $\abs{\Delta\eta_{\jj}}<3.5$ or $\mjj<1\TeV$, fall into the \VH or ggF categories.
 Events with an additional AK8 jet tagged by the \textsc{ParticleNet} algorithm as originating from a \PV boson ($P(\PV)>0.9$), satisfying $\pt>250\GeV$ and $\mj>40\GeV$, are assigned to the \VH category.
 This \PV boson identification corresponds to selection efficiencies of approximately 33 and 0.5\% for signal and background jets, respectively.
 Events without additional jets satisfying the above criteria are assigned to the ggF category.
 The \PH-candidate jet must also satisfy tagger requirements specific to each category: $P(\PH_{1\Pell}) > 0.93$ for the ggF category, and $P(\PH_{1\Pell}) > 0.905$ for the VBF and \VH categories.
+This selection condition has been verified to preserve the background \mjs peak location and shape, with no artificial enhancement observed near 125\GeV across different tagger score selections.

 For the ggF and VBF categories, we require $\ptmiss > 20\GeV$ and, since signal events feature \ptvecmiss aligned with the \PH-candidate jet, we apply $\abs{\Delta\phi(\text{j},\ptvecmiss)} < \pi/2$.
 To suppress \ttbar and single \PQt backgrounds, events must not contain any \PQb-tagged AK4 jets with the tight WP in the hemisphere opposite to the \PH-candidate jet.
 In the \VH category, we reject events with a \PQb-tagged AK4 jet that does not overlap with \PV- or \PH-tagged large-radius jet.
 Furthermore, events are required to have $\ptmiss>30\GeV$, but there is no requirement on $\abs{\Delta\phi(\mathrm{j},\ptvecmiss)}$ in this category.